vivasaayi/algorithm-animations/algorithms/CHECKLIST.md

 - [x] 98) Rabin–Karp (rolling hash) – crate: bevy-rabin-karp (scaffold)
 - [x] 99) Boyer–Moore majority vote – crate: bevy-boyer-moore (scaffold)
 - [x] 100) Segment Tree (range query/update) [H] – crate: bevy-segment-tree (scaffold)

+Remember:
+This is going to be an interactive simulation
+The simulation can be auto played
+I will conert this to educational videos.
+So we should explain the audience in each and every step We shuold make sur ethe user understands the algorithm